SCRT-HQ/VaporShell/docs/glossary/Add-VSCloudFrontDistributionCustomErrorResponse.md

 Your distribution must include a cache behavior for which the path pattern routes requests for your custom error pages to that location, for example, /4xx-errors/*.
 + The value of TargetOriginId specifies the value of the ID element for the origin that contains your custom error pages.
 If you specify a value for ResponsePagePath, you must also specify a value for ResponseCode.
-If you don't want to specify a value, include an empty element, \<ResponsePagePath\>, in the XML document.
 We recommend that you store custom error pages in an Amazon S3 bucket.
 If you store custom error pages on an HTTP server and the server starts to return 5xx errors, CloudFront can't get the files that you want to return to viewers because the origin server is unavailable.